 An integrated research project that incorporates the basic and advanced sciences, mathematics and communication skills.
 This course must be taken the semester immediately following SCI 412.
+This course will be graded pass/fail.
 Prerequisite: SCI 412

 Prerequisite: SCI 412.

 SCI 434 - Science Internship (4)